steamwings/me/app/blog/(2024)/solarpunk-church/page.md

 I think this question will be a legimate obstacle if you suggest a community garden or a tool library or a repair cafe to your church.
 Ultimately, the right answers will have to suit your context and the gifts and interests there.

+For me, the opportunity to pursue a biblical calling directly through technology and in my community is something I never dreamed possible.
+Call me basic but I can't help feeling like maybe I was made for "such a time as this" (Esther 4:14).

-But here are some out-of-context verses to consider.
+For now, my goal is to make you think.
+To conclude, here are some out-of-context verses to consider.

 > God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.”
 (Genesis 1:28 NIV)